Motif 27: Devotion or Resignation

 und ob mich Gott und Welt verstösst : bars 1259, 1267); and finally at her last despairing appeal to

 him.
-In act III, there is a suggestion of the motif as Kundry catches sight of the approaching stranger; and it appears again as Kundry brings water to Parsifal.
-So this is
+In act III, the motif returns as Kundry catches sight of the approaching stranger (bars 162-163); and it appears again as Kundry brings water to Parsifal (bars

 The Devotion motif with its falling fourths can be seen as a derivative of the Bells motif, of which the red notes can be regarded as a variation, while the last three notes can be regarded as a variation of the first three notes of the same motif; alternatively as derived from the Prophecy motif.